Highlands Ranch Garden Club Guidelines

 The board of officers consists of a President, Program Chairperson(s), Membership Chairperson, Treasurer, Secretary, Refreshments Chairperson, Gardeners-on-the-Go Chairperson(s) and Coordinator of Publicity which includes the Webmaster who is not a member of the board but works with the Coordinator of Publicity since this is a technical rather than policy position.
 Terms of office are for one year but individuals can serve for additional year(s) in the same position or different position except the Treasurer which must be changed every two years.
 The officers are approved by a majority vote of the membership present.
 In October each year volunteers will be solicited.
 If more than one person volunteers for a position, an election will be held in November.
 The officers will be approved by a majority of the membership present.
 The officers duties center on facilitating the Garden Club activities.
 The individual officer duties are outlined in individual duty documents.

 To change the dues, the officers will recommend the new amount and the membership must approve the amount with a majority vote.
 Dues are used for the payment of the monthly speakers when necessary.
 The dues are also used for a midyear activity and a party in December.
 The approximate costs of the events shall be approved by the membership present.
-Currently individual dues are $15 per year or $20 per year for a couple.
-For new club membership starting July or after, individual dues are $10 for an individual or $20 per couple.
+Currently individual dues are $20 per year or $30 per year for a couple.

 These guidelines can be changed at anytime by a two-thirds vote of the membership and can be found on the garden club website which will include the revision date.